KiRist-code/LocoMotion/README.md

 # LocoMotion
-  LocoMotion is linked with IoT Service to detect who is walking
+  LocoMotion is android app to detect who is walking